sebhermansen/GuritBladeModels/README.md

 # GuritBladeModels
 This repository contains blade models developed and used by Gurit for supporting design engineering of wind turbine blades.
+Provided are variations of the models with different internal configurations

+Model is available in formats:
+	- [v] Abaqus 		.inp
+	- [x] ANSYS 		.cdb